 - owned everything jointly with someone else and everything passes automatically to that person

-To find out if the assets can be obtained without a Grant, you will have to contact each bank/ building society/ credit union/ other financial institution and so on, informing them of the death.
+To find out if the assets can be received without a grant, you will have to contact each bank/ building society/ credit union/ other financial institution and so on, telling them of the death.

 If the deceased left a Will